 - Damn You, Muscle Memory:

-- The two games have different methods by which you move Pokémon around the board.
-In the original, you move them in any of the four cardinal directions and try to line up matches, while Battle Trozei! has you swap their positions instead.
+- The games have different methods by which you move Pokémon around the board.
+In the original, you move them in any of the four cardinal directions and try to line up matches, while Battle Trozei! and Shuffle have you swap their positions instead.
 Moving from one system to the other can be very jarring.

 - Pokémon that have two types in the main games only have one type in Battle Trozei!, which can be disorienting since type matchups play a crucial role in the gameplay.

 - Difficulty By Acceleration: The infinite modes speed up as the player reaches higher levels.

 - Difficulty Spike: Battle Trozei! starts using Legendary Pokemon as bosses in world 3.